ThakkarVidhi/ThakkarVidhi/README.md

 💬 **Ask me about:**
   - My experience in backend development and client communication.
+  - Building and deploying AI/ML models for real-world applications.
   - How to build and manage RESTful APIs using Node.js and Express.js.
   - How to build robust machine learning models and optimize them for real-world applications.